 With PPC advertising, Google and other search engines will display your ads based on relevant keywords that potential customers use when searching online.

 This allows you to reach only the people searching for products or services you offer.
 With search engines like Bing and Google, you can manage your campaign with ease by setting up precise parameters around targeting criteria such as location, age range, gender, and so forth.

 As a professional PPC campaign management company, TMV Social has been running successful campaigns since 2015.

 Our goal with this guide is to help small businesses create profitable PPC campaigns.
 There is a lot to unpack, feel free to drop a comment with any questions or if anything should be more clear.

 Forecast CPA to Calculate PPC Budget

-The first thing you should do when setting up your PPC campaign is determining a budget.
+The first thing you should do when setting up your PPC campaign is to determine a budget.
 Because all keywords are not created equal, it's important to set aside an amount of money that reflects your ability to compete for certain terms.